Personalized Immunomodulation in Pediatric Sepsis-Induced MODS (PRECISE)

-This project will seek to describe the incidence of bleeding and thrombosis in ECMO patients at CPCCRN sites, describe current anticoagulation monitoring practices and seek evidence of association between bleeding and thrombotic complications, laboratory coagulation measurements, patient characteristics, ECMO circuitry and adherence to center-specific ECMO management protocols.
-The ultimate goal of this research is to eliminate bleeding and thrombotic complications during ECMO and improve outcome for these patients.
-This study was completed and the results are being prepared for publication.
+This project sought to describe the incidence of bleeding and thrombosis in ECMO patients at CPCCRN sites, describe current anticoagulation monitoring practices and seek evidence of association between bleeding and thrombotic complications, laboratory coagulation measurements, patient characteristics, ECMO circuitry and adherence to center-specific ECMO management protocols.
+The ultimate goal of this research was to eliminate bleeding and thrombotic complications during ECMO and improve outcome for these patients.

-This study, entitled “Therapeutic Hypothermia after Pediatric Cardiac Arrest (THAPCA),” evaluates whether regulating the body temperature will improve the outcome for children after cardiac arrest.
-There is a separate trial for children who arrest in the hospital (THAPCA-IH) and children who arrest out of the hospital (THAPCA-OH).
-The goal of these two randomized trials is to determine if therapeutic hypothermia improves survival with good neurobehavioral outcome in children who have had a cardiac arrest.
+This study, entitled “Therapeutic Hypothermia after Pediatric Cardiac Arrest (THAPCA),” evaluated whether regulating the body temperature would improve the outcome for children after cardiac arrest.
+There was a separate trial for children who arrested in the hospital (THAPCA-IH) and children who arrested out of the hospital (THAPCA-OH).
+The goal of these two randomized trials was to determine if therapeutic hypothermia improved survival with good neurobehavioral outcome in children who have had a cardiac arrest.
 Fever commonly occurs after cardiac arrest and is associated with worse outcome (death or brain damage).
 It is not known whether therapeutic hypothermia is superior to simply preventing elevated body temperature by keeping it in a normal range (normothermia).
-The trials are funded by the National Heart, Lung and Blood Institute (NHLBI) to enroll approximately 850 subjects at the CPCCRN centers and 27 additional sites throughout the United States and Canada.
+The trials were funded by the National Heart, Lung and Blood Institute (NHLBI) to enroll approximately 850 subjects at the CPCCRN centers and 27 additional sites throughout the United States and Canada.
 Enrollment began in September 2009.
 The trials are registered at ClinicalTrials.gov.
 For further information, visit the THAPCA website at www.thapca.org.

 Extracorporeal membrane oxygenation (ECMO) provides partial or complete support for patients with severe cardiopulmonary failure, and can be used as a bridge to recovery from mechanical support/organ replacement.
 The impact of ECMO on the pharmacokinetics (PK) of commonly used intensive care drugs should be fully understood to ensure optimal drug therapy, minimal toxicity and improve patient outcomes.

-We hypothesize that the volume of distribution of cefepime will be increased, and the clearance reduced in patients receiving ECMO.
-Also, there will be variability in cefepime PK across different circuit types.
+We hypothesized that the volume of distribution of cefepime would be increased, and the clearance reduced in patients receiving ECMO.
+Also, there would be variability in cefepime PK across different circuit types.

 Cardiac arrests in children are a major public health problem.
 Thousands of children in the USA are treated in pediatric intensive care units (ICUs) with cardiopulmonary resuscitation (CPR) each year for sudden in-hospital cardiac arrest.
 Neurological outcomes following these in-hospital PICU CPR events are often abnormal.
 As children with neurological deficits following in-hospital CPR are a major burden for families and society, improving neurological outcomes through superior blood flow during CPR is an important clinical goal.